How to cast your vote (including Postal and Proxy Voting)

 Apply for Voter Authority Certificate

-• The deadline to apply for a Voter Authority Certificate is 5PM, Wednesday 24 April 2024.
+• The deadline to apply for a Voter Authority Certificate, in time for the UK Parliamentary General Election is 5PM, Wednesday 26 June 2024.

 If you are unable to go to the polling station, you can apply for postal voting.